Codingbbear/Data-projects/Data Cleaning and Dashboard generation using PowerBI/README.md

 # Data Cleaning and Dashboard generation using PowerBI

-  The objective of this project is to demonstrate data cleaning of a table that consists of 10,000 rows using Microsoft SQL Server Management Studio 22 (MSSQL) from granularity checking all the way to analyzing.
+  The objective of this project is to demonstrate data cleaning of a table that consists of 10,000 rows using Microsoft SQL Server Management Studio 22 (MSSQL).
 The table came from Kaggle and was chosen because of how it mirrors how dirty real-world datasets can be.
 It consists of intentional missing values, inconsistent data, and errors.
 Later in the project after the data cleaning, the resulting cleaned table will be used to create a dashboard using PowerBI and draw insights from it.

   The said table was taken from [kaggle](https://www.kaggle.com/datasets/ahmedmohamed2003/cafe-sales-dirty-data-for-cleaning-training) and will be available for reproduction here along with the PowerBI dashboard.